By: Susan Dugdale | Last modified: 12-25-2022

-Writing a eulogy is an enormous challenge.
-You want it to be right: an honest and memorable tribute encapsulating all that was uniquely special about this dear person you loved.
+Writing and delivering a meaningful eulogy at a memorial service is, to be blunt, a challenge.
+You want it to be right: an honest and heartfelt tribute encapsulating all the good things that were uniquely special about this dear person’s life, this person whom you loved.

 But how do you achieve that?
 Where do you begin?

-I understand the struggle to marshal thoughts together when you're in the midst of grief.
-It's hard.
+I understand the struggle to pull thoughts together when you're in the midst of grief.
+It's hard work, a daunting task.

 It's a kind of directory to give you access to all the information you need.

 Reading what other people have written will help you form your own ideas.
-It's a great way to start when you're feeling overwhelmed.
+It's a great way to start if you're feeling overwhelmed.

 Or you can follow my step by step guidelines for writing a eulogy.
-That's how many of the eulogies below were written.
+That's what many of the people did who wrote the eulogies below.

-They've been written by people all over the world: USA, Mexico, England, Ireland, Scotland, Australia, South Africa, Cape Verde, India, Philippines ...
+These eulogies were written by people from all over the world: USA, Mexico, England, Ireland, Scotland, Australia, South Africa, Cape Verde, India, Philippines ...

-They've sent their eulogies to me to share, in the hope they help those who read them.
+They've sent their speeches to me to share, in the hope they help those who read them.

-The result is a rich, diverse collection representing multiple cultures and religions.
+The result is a rich, diverse collection representing multiple cultures and religious beliefs.